LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Method

-\textbf{Gaussian object template tracking.} After initializing 3D templates, we deduce temporal states of the objects by tracking their movements and verifying consistency in 3D.
+\paragraph{Gaussian object template tracking} After initializing 3D templates, we deduce temporal states of the objects by tracking their movements and verifying consistency in 3D.
 For the object instances matched from different time steps, we compare their 3D overlap using robust point cloud registration.
-However, the MASt3R points or Gaussian reconstructions are incomplete and noisy with irregular density, and often cannot be registered using conventional point cloud pipelines such as ICP~\citep{icp} or RANSAC-based approaches~\citep{ransac}.
-Instead, we establish correspondences by augmenting DINO features~\citep{dinov2} to each point and apply a robust point cloud registration pipeline~\citep{teaserpp} to register templates.
-The registration yields 6DoF poses between pairs of template points $P_{t\rightarrow{\tilde{t}},k}=\{R_{t\rightarrow{\tilde{t}},k}, T_{t\rightarrow{\tilde{t}},k}\}$ such that we can assess the geometric consistency across the temporal track by thresholding with the Chamfer distance~\citep{chamfer}.
+However, the MASt3R points or Gaussian reconstructions are incomplete and noisy with irregular density, and often cannot be registered using conventional point cloud pipelines such as ICP~\cite{icp} or RANSAC-based approaches~\cite{ransac}.
+Instead, we establish correspondences by augmenting DINO features~\cite{dinov2} to each point and apply a robust point cloud registration pipeline~\cite{teaserpp} to register templates.
+The registration yields 6DoF poses between pairs of template points $P_{t\rightarrow{\tilde{t}},k}=\{R_{t\rightarrow{\tilde{t}},k}, T_{t\rightarrow{\tilde{t}},k}\}$ such that we can assess the geometric consistency across the temporal track by thresholding with the Chamfer distance~\cite{chamfer}.
 If the points are close enough, we avoid redundancy by selecting a single 3D template per matched instance, along with its relative transforms over time.
-Since we conservatively select templates, we can naturally represent an object under significant geometric variations as different instances without modifying the framework, as shown in Figure~\ref{fig:articulation}.
+Since we conservatively select templates, we can naturally represent an object under significant geometric variations as different instances without modifying the framework, as shown in~\cref{fig:articulation}.
 We further refine the shared template in the next stage.
+See the supplementary material for details on object tracking and object-level template reconstruction.